 Very little of the game has been revealed so far.
 However, judging by the trailers, it might be a simple and straightforward game.
 Highly likely, your only goal will be to destroy as many cars as you can and emerge the winner.
 But, then again, there could be some variety.
 The trailer did also show players being able to play their characters outside of their cars.

-The PS5 version lets gamers enjoy Ride 4 at its best.
+Moreover, the PS5 improved hardware allows gamers to better enjoy Ride 4.
 It’s capable of 60 frames per second with 4K resolution.
-It also supports the Haptic Feedback feedback from the DualSense for an even deeper sense of immersion.
+It also supports the Haptic feedback from the DualSense controller for an even deeper sense of immersion.

 The newest installment in the MXGP franchise is just a re-skinned version of MXGP 2019.
 However, on the PS5, the reskin looks more magnificent.
 It supports everything from DualSense’s Advanced Haptic Feedback to the PS5’s much better hardware.
 This allows the game to run at 60 frames per second at up to 4K resolution.